 STEP 4: REPORTING YOUR STAY EVERY 90 DAYS and VISA EXPIRATION

-If you cannot obtain your extension inside Thailand, you will have to get a new non-immigrant visa from a Thai Embassy or Consulate abroad.
+If you cannot obtain your extension inside Thailand, you will have to get a new non-immigrant O visa from a Thai Embassy or Consulate abroad.

-Meeting the Financial Requirements for a Retirement Visa:
+Meeting the Financial Requirements for a Retirement Visa

 Financial Requirements are as follows:

-- Thai Bank Account showing THB 800,000 or
+- Thai bank account showing deposit amount of a minimum of THB 800,000 or

-- Combination (Bank Account + Annual Income = THB 800,000)
+- Combination (bank account + annual income = THB 800,000)

 SIGN-UP FOR THAI RETIREMENT VISA

 Your first and only appearance for the retirement visa will be at the Immigration office upon its approval.
 You must appear in person with your passport and sign the visa paperwork in the presence of the Immigration staff.
-The Immigrant staff puts a stamp in the passport at the time of approval.
+The Immigrant officer puts a stamp in the passport at the time of approval.

 RESTRICTIONS ON RETIREMENT VISA

-The retirement once approved allows you to stay in Thailand for one year.
+The Thai retirement visa once approved allows you to stay in Thailand for one year.
 You are not allowed to have employment while on this type of visa.
 Also you must report to Immigration every 90 days to verify your current address.